TomasEkeli/premise-id/README.md

 | 'x'  | "8"   |
 | 'y'  | "14"  |

-whitespace and punctuation is removed
+whitespace and punctuation is removed, digits and a-f stay the same

 ## how to build